 - If you bought the toy online, your right to cancel an order starts from the moment you enter the contract by paying for the item and ends 14 days after your order has been delivered to you.
 You then have a further 14 days to return the toy.

 - If you purchased the connected toy in store, check the retailer’s store returns policy to see if you can return unwanted items and how long you have to do this.
 Retailers tend to extend the period you have to return an unwanted item around Christmas time.

 - If you’re unable to return the smart toy you’re concerned about as an unwanted item, you could still try to return it as a faulty good under the Consumer Rights Act.

-Read our advice guide for more guidance on how to return a smart toy which you’re concerned could be hacked.
+Read our advice on can I return a smart toy that I’m concerned could be hacked?